bprenne/CDIS/PDIs/BCEM/MD812-Abdominal-Pain.md

   - Alcohol, milk, or drinks with caffeine (e.g., coffee, cola, tea, Red Bull, etc.).
 - Take the medicines the Emergency doctor has recommended you take.

-## When to Get Help

-Go to the nearest Emergency Department if you are experiencing any of the following new issues:
+## Go to the nearest Emergency Department if you have any of the following new issues:

 - Pain getting worse despite home care, or it is now only in one specific area.
 - New pain in your chest, neck, or shoulder.
 - Difficulty breathing, and this is new for you.